jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 markdown-toggle-inline-images`.
 This is a toggle command, so pressing this again will remove inline images.

-## Comments

-Although there is no official syntax for comments in Markdown, since it is most often converted to HTML the most natural comment syntax is that used in HTML: `<!-- comment -->`.
-You can use the usual Emacs commands in Markdown Mode for commenting and uncommenting:

-`M-;` (`comment-dwim`)

-:   Insert or align comment on current line.
-If `transient-mark-mode`
-    is on and the region is active, invoke `comment-region` instead (unless the region is a block comments, in which case invoke `uncomment-region`).

-`C-x C-;` (`comment-line`)

-:   Comment or uncomment current line.

-`C-u M-;` (`comment-kill`)

-:   Kill comment on current line.

 ## Line Breaks

 In Markdown, whitespace at the end of a line is meaningful.
 Adding